fbpx

 • Preventive Maintenance – Regularly scheduled maintenance and calibration of equipment can help minimize variation caused by tool wear, drift, or malfunction.

-• Six Sigma – Utilize the DMAIC (Define, Measure, Analyze, Improve, Control) methodology of Six Sigma to systematically identify and eliminate sources of variation.
+• Six Sigma – Utilize the DMAIC (Define, Measure, Analyze, Improve, Control) Six Sigma methodology to systematically identify and eliminate sources of variation.

 Process Optimization